Supplier and Workforce Diversity

 - construction projects in Boston serve as vehicles for good jobs and career pathways in the building trades for residents, people of color, and women.

-The Department of Supplier and Workforce Diversity sits in the Office of Economic Opportunity and Inclusion (OEOI).
+The Office of Supplier and Workforce Diversity sits in the Economic Opportunity and Inclusion (EOI) Cabinet.
 It represents an integral part of the Mayor's mission to create a more economically equitable city.
 We offer opportunities for all communities to build wealth.

 Learn more about the cabinet's vision and priorities for 2022.

 Supplier Diversity Program

 Our mission is to create opportunities for businesses of all kinds in Boston.
 You can certify your business as:

 - a small local business enterprise (SLBE).

 Get started on your online application today!

 Events and Technical Assistance